 New York City is one of a kind.
 The energy, architect, history, and beauty are all infectious, which makes the city addicting.
 My husband and I went in December for just three nights and I’m already planning another trip back because it’s just that good.

 My first time in Manhattan was with my family back in 2011 and we got to spend a full week exploring the sites, indulging in good food, and just doing it all.
-As I planned our December weekend six years later, I had to decide what the highlights would be for my husband’s first time.
+As I planned our December weekend six years later, I had to decide what the highlights would be for my husband’s first time in New York City.
 The holidays add an extra special flair to the city, so many of the must-do’s revolved around the festive season.

 The hard part?
 We didn’t get to do everything we wanted to in one weekend.
 But we did leave feeling mesmerized by the city and its glory.
 I pulled together a list of the best weekend highlights from my perspective, from my husband’s perspective, and then added in some of the things we missed that I can’t wait to go back and see.